richardeschloss/nuxt-stories/README.md

 ## Installation

+1. Pre-reqs: (note: these should have already been installed if you used create-nuxt-app, but if in doubt, re-run)

+   > npm i -D glob pify @nuxt/utils

+2. This module: (note: this will also install gently-copy which is used by the postinstall script)
    > npm i -D nuxt-stories

 ## Post-installation (automatic)